-The 2014 assessment assigned 1,066 miles (3.3%) of rivers and streams to Category 5 (impaired for one or more uses as well as statewide mercury advisory as explained in Category 5-C below).
+The 2016 assessment assigned 951 miles (2.9%) of rivers and streams to Category 5 (impaired for one or more uses as well as statewide mercury advisory as explained in Category 5-C below).
 Waters in Category 5 are placed into one of four subcategories:

-• 5-A for waters impaired by pollutants; a priority for TMDL development
+- 5-A for waters impaired by pollutants; a priority for TMDL development - Segments totaling 177 miles are listed only in this subcategory; segments totaling 141 miles are listed in this subcategory and at least one other (sub)category. - Twenty-one segments totaling 122 miles were moved from Category 5-A to Category 4-A due to their inclusion in the Maine Statewide Nonpoint Source TMDL, approved by EPA on August 9, 2016.
+One of these segments (3 miles) remains in Category 5-A for Drinking Water Supply Use impairment. - A total of three segments totaling 5 miles were added to this subcategory in 2016 due to new monitoring data showing impairments.
+All of these segments were added to Category 5-A only. - 5-B for waters impaired by bacteria contamination only - No segments are in this subcategory in 2016. - 5-C for waters impaired by atmospheric deposition of mercury (inactive category due to EPA approved Regional Mercury TMDL)

-- Segments totaling 283 miles are listed only in this subcategory; segments totaling 151 miles are listed in this subcategory and at least one other (sub)category. - Two segments totaling 7 miles were moved from Category 5-A to Category 4-A due to their inclusion in the Maine Statewide Bacteria TMDL, approved by EPA in September 2009.
-One of these segments (1.6 miles) remains in Category 5-A for an Aquatic Life Use impairment. - A total of nine segments totaling 58 miles were added to this subcategory in 2014 due to new monitoring data showing impairments.
-Seven of these segments (47.7 miles) were added to Category 5-A only; another two segments (10.2 miles) had already been listed in other subcategories of Categories 4 and 5. - One segment (1.6 miles) was moved from Category 5-D to Category 5-A because the source of contamination is ongoing. - 5-B for waters impaired by bacteria contamination only - The two segments (totaling 9.2 miles) that were in this category in 2012 were removed to Category 4-A, which left no segments in Category 5-B in 2014. - 5-C for waters impaired by atmospheric deposition of mercury (inactive category due to EPA approved Regional Mercury TMDL) - All freshwaters in Maine have an advisory for the consumption of fish due to the presence of mercury presumed to be from atmospheric deposition.
+- All freshwaters in Maine have an advisory for the consumption of fish due to the presence of mercury presumed to be from atmospheric deposition.
 A Regional Mercury TMDL was approved by EPA making these waters Category 4-A. - This Integrated Report does not consider this statewide advisory in establishing other category listings. - The advisory is based on probability data that a stream, river, or lake may contain some fish that exceed the advisory action level [Maine uses a lower action level of 0.2 mg/kg (edible portion) than that established by the EPA].
 Any freshwater may contain both contaminated and uncontaminated fish depending on size, age, and species occurrence in that water.
-The advisory applies to all freshwaters because it may not be possible for someone eating a fish to tell where the fish originated and whether or not it has a high level of mercury. - 5-D for waters impaired by the residuals of "legacy" activities - One segment (5.2 miles) was added to this subcategory; this impairment had previously existed in this subcategory but had been assigned to an incorrect segment.
-The latter segment was shortened to account for the new segment. - One segment was moved from this subcategory to Category 5-A.
+The advisory applies to all freshwaters because it may not be possible for someone eating a fish to tell where the fish originated and whether or not it has a high level of mercury. - 5-D for waters impaired by the residuals of "legacy" activities - No changes were made in this subcategory in 2016.